OutSystems/docs-product/src/develop/ui/patterns/web/numbers/progressbar.md

 # Progress Bar

-You can use the Progress Bar to display percentage values by incrementing values in a bar, and to show the current progress of a task flow.
-You can also show progress in a Progress Circle or a Progress Circle Fraction.
-When using the Progress Bar UI Pattern, be consistent, for example, if an action displays a linear indicator on one screen, that same action should not use a circular indicator elsewhere in the app.
+You can use the Progress Bar to display percentage values by incrementing values in a bar, and to show the current progress of a task flow. <!--You can also show progress in a Progress Circle or a Progress Circle Fraction.
+When using the Progress Bar UI Pattern, be consistent, for example, if an action displays a linear indicator on one screen, that same action should not use a circular indicator elsewhere in the app. -->

 ![](<images/progressbar-1.png>)